Frequently Asked Questions

 And finally, extensions!
 Orion has native support for Chrome/Firefox

 needing to change anything.
-Orion has been built with a
+This

-makes for a huge difference in what you can do on the web with
+makes for a huge difference in what you can do on the web

 Why use Orion instead of Chrome, Firefox or other